apotheon/vortex/docs/language_reference.md

 nesting.
 #### Identifiers
     ident ::= ('_' | alpha) { '_' | alpha | digit }
-Only ASCII characters are allowed in identifiers that are either alphanumeric, an underscore or a question mark.
+Only ASCII characters are allowed in identifiers that are alphanumeric plus underscore.
 Digits can't start an identifier.
 #### Keywords
     keyword ::= '__FILE__'
               | '__LINE__'